Android Basics (ROM, Kernel, Recovery, Root)

 Kernel The kernel is the one responsible for managing all system resources, all hardware and their functions.
 Installing a new version of the kernel, we can obtain much better results in the management of our cell.
 The kernel is the core of the operating system, as in most versions of Linux (do not know if there is not), the kernel separated from the operating system itself, in that way you can update the kernel without needing to reinstall the operating system.
 This phone is a very useful, since we can update the kernel without losing the data we had.
 For example, some phones have a default kernel has problems with touch driver, if we found someone who could better manage this resource update and not lose data.
 To update the kernel we have installed different from the original recovery and have the kernel saved in our memory card, the shape is very similar to installing a new ROM

-- which ROM has swap compatible kernel
+- device has not swap compatible kernel